bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic HTML uses tags that have specific meaning.
-When the tag is used correctly anyone can read the code and know what is in between the tags.
-Ex..
+When the tag is used correctly anyone can read the code and know what is suppossed to be in between the tags.
+Ex. <address> <h1>